Doris Day Exudes Confidence, Heckles an Umpire, Wants to Be a Housewife, Talks to Me on the Phone, & Can Literally Do it All.

 With her dad gone and mother Alma now working at a local bakery to make ends meet, Doris relied on dance more than ever.
 Dance, in Doris’ own words, proved her “saving grace” during this difficult time.

-And it was clear that Doris possessed a rare talent for the sport when, at age fifteen, she and dance partner Jerry Doherty won a local dance competition.
+It was clear that Doris possessed a rare talent for the sport when, at age fifteen, she and dance partner Jerry Doherty won a local dance competition.
 With the $500 grand prize, Doris, Jerry, and their mothers set off for Hollywood, where the award money was spent on dance instruction at the prestigious Fanchon & Marco Studios.

 Doris Day: One of the Great Dance Talents